-- (a) Interest rate risk: The Company is subject to interest rate risk associated with changing interest rates with respect to its variable interest rate term loans as described in Notes 6 and 7. - (b) Concentration of credit risk: Financial Instruments subject to credit risk consist principally of cash, trade accounts receivable, short-term and long-term receivable related to seller's credits under sale and leaseback transactions and derivatives. - The Company places its temporary cash investments, consisting mostly of deposits, primarily with high credit qualified financial institutions.
+- (a) Interest rate risk: The Company is subject to interest rate risk associated with changing interest rates with respect to its variable interest rate term loans as described in Notes 6 and 7. - (b) Concentration of credit risk: Financial Instruments subject to credit risk consist principally of cash, trade accounts receivable, short-term and long-term receivable related to seller's credits under sale and leaseback transactions, investments and derivatives. - The Company places its temporary cash investments, consisting mostly of deposits, primarily with high credit qualified financial institutions.
 The Company performs periodic evaluations of the relative credit standing of those financial institutions that are considered in the Company's investment strategy.
 The Company limits its credit risk with receivable by performing ongoing credit evaluations of its customers' financial condition and generally does not require collateral for its receivable and does not have any agreements to mitigate credit risk.
 The Company limits the exposure of non-performance by counterparties to derivative instruments by diversifying among counterparties with high credit ratings and performing periodic evaluations of the relative credit standing of the counterparties.
-The Company performs relevant enquiries on a periodic basis to assess the recoverability of the long-term receivable related to seller's credits under sale and leaseback transactions and estimates that the amount presented on the accompanying balance sheet approximates the amount that is expected to be received by the Company at the end of the non-cancellable lease period. - (c) Fair value: The carrying amounts reflected in the accompanying Consolidated Balance Sheet of cash and cash equivalents, restricted cash, trade accounts receivable, margin deposits, accounts payable and due from(to) related parties, approximate their respective fair values due to the short maturity of these instruments.
+The Company performs relevant enquiries on a periodic basis to assess the recoverability of the long-term receivable related to seller's credits under sale and leaseback transactions and estimates that the amount presented on the accompanying balance sheet approximates the amount that is expected to be received by the Company at the end of the non-cancellable lease period. - (c) Fair value: The carrying amounts reflected in the accompanying consolidated balance sheet of cash and cash equivalents, restricted cash, trade accounts receivable, margin deposits, accounts payable, investment and due from(to) related parties, approximate their respective fair values due to the short maturity of these instruments.
 The fair value of long-term bank loans and other financial liabilities with variable interest rates approximate the recorded values, generally due to their variable interest rates.
-The carrying value of the long-term receivable related to seller's credits under sale and leaseback transactions does not materially deviate from its fair value.
+The carrying value of the long-term receivable related to seller's credits under sale and leaseback transactions, as well as investment in debt securities classified as held to maturity, due after five years but prior to ten years, do not materially deviate from their fair value.